gentlemanautomaton/docker-env-quote-test/README.md

 # docker-env-quote-test

-This is a test `Dockerfile` showing that double and single quotes contained in an `ENV` statement are unexpectedly removed.
+This is a test `Dockerfile` showing that double quotes, single quotes and backslashes contained in an `ENV` statement are unexpectedly removed.
 The example `Dockerfile` has the following `ENV` instructions:

 ```
 ENV DQUOTE One "two two" three four
 ENV SQUOTE One 'two two' three four
+ENV BACKSLASH One two\ two three four
 ENV BACKTICK One `two two` three four
 ```